spokencloud/avaya-cloud-api/NodeJS/README.md

 # The Node.js API for the Avaya Public Cloud
-you need npm and node.js installed to run this project run 'npm i' in the folder to install node modules then run 'node sampleAgentClient.js' to see the code in action
+you need npm and node.js installed to run this project.
+Run 'npm i' in the folder to install node modules

 ##  Sample calls

 ### Run sample agent client
-This creates an agent that can receive or make a phone call, reads it back, and deletes it.
+An agent can receive or make a phone call.
+This sample client creates an agent, reads it back, and deletes it.

 node sampleAgentClient.js
   --endpoint='https://login.bpo.avaya.com'